entropyxyz/programs/README.md

 ```bash
 docker build --build-arg PACKAGE=<example name> --output=example-binary .
 ```
-This will build the specified example and put comiled `.wasm` in the director `./example-binary`.
+This will build the specified example and put compiled `.wasm` in the director `./example-binary`.

 ### A Barebones Program: [`template-barebones`](./examples/barebones/src/lib.rs)